RhinoSecurityLabs/cloudgoat/scenarios/rce_web_app/README.md

 ## Scenario Goal(s)

-Find a secret stored in the RDS database.
+Find the value of 'Super-secret-passcode'.
+It is stored in the RDS database.

 ## Summary